winbench/docs/src/content/ref/app-types.md

 * Typ [`ruby-package`](#ruby-package): Ruby packages, installable with Gem
 * Typ [`nuget-package`](#nuget-package): NuGet packages, installable with NuGet

+## Group App {#group}
+An app is a _Group App_ if its [`Typ`][] is set to `group`.

+Technically a _Group App_ behaves the same like a [Meta App](#meta), but is is supposed to be used as a collection of dependencies only.
+That way, if the _Group App_ is activated, all of its dependencies are implicitly activated too.
+They are a way to make the activation process of apps more comfortable or flexible.

 ## Meta App {#meta}
 An app is a _Meta App_ if its [`Typ`][] is set to `meta`.

 A _Meta App_ is an app without an actual program.
-It can be used as a **group** by only referencing other apps as dependencies.
-Or it can be used to fully customize the download and setup process of an app with custom scripts.
+It can be used to fully customize the download and setup process of an app with custom scripts.

 ## Default Windows App {#default}